The Advantest Group's Guidelines of Action for Biodiversity

 Advantest records and assesses the environmental burden on the area surrounding its business establishments in accordance with ordinances and pollution control agreements.

-In addition, we are managing plants and cultivating biotope at our business establishments while making considerations to biodiversity.
+In addition, we are managing plants and cultivating biotope at our business establishments while considering biodiversity.